mahfoos/Learn-Java/README.md

 - Binding (or wrapping) code and data together into a single unit are known as encapsulation.
 For example, a capsule, it is wrapped with different medicines.
 - A java class is the example of encapsulation.
 Java bean is the fully encapsulated class because all the data members are private here.

+# static

+- Fixed to a class, so it cannot be personalized by any instances of that class
+- If static is in front of a method, you dont need an instance to invoke it.
 # Coupling

 - Coupling refers to the knowledge or information or dependency of another class.
 It arises when classes are aware of each other.